 Pali Marwar Railway Station is a prominent station located in the Pali district.
 Tourists arriving from Delhi may consider travelling by Ranikhet Express, Suryanagri Express or Ranakpur express from Mumbai and Jodhpur Express from Bengaluru.
 From the station, one can take a cab, or a bus to reach the desired destination in the district.

 Jodhpur Airport (JDH) which is nearly 74 km from Pali is the nearest to reach the district.
 Direct and connecting flights from all parts of the country arrive here hence one may consider travelling by airways.
-Vistara, AirIndia, SpiceJet, and IndiGo runs non-stop flights from Delhi and Mumbai to Jodhpur.
+Vistara, AirIndia, SpiceJet, and IndiGo runs non-stop flights from Delhi and Mumbai to Jodhpur flight ticket price.
 From Kolkata, Air India, Vistara and IndiGo run flights with a single stoppage.
 Indigo runs a non-stop flight from Bengaluru to Pali.

 Here is a list of Indian cities from where flights are available to Pali